-Museums, archives, libraries and other cultural venues make excellent partners.
-They have a lot to offer and often have unique attributes which can enhance your engagement activity.
+Museums and libraries have a lot to offer and often have unique attributes which can enhance your engagement activity.
 Museums are not just treasure houses; libraries are not just buildings of books – many are well rooted within their communities, housing a variety of opportunities and highly skilled staff who are well experienced in engaging their audiences.

 They are also very diverse, from the smallest local library or museum, through to large national museums and archives.
 Universities themselves also house museums and libraries, which are often highly tailored to specific subjects and which have their own unique audiences.